Showing posts sorted by relevance for query fodder. Sort by date Show all posts

 Diamond Edge

-I loved Hi-Soft!!
+I love Hi-Soft!!

 Isn't Diamond Edge a brilliant program?
-One of its features is 'Test Disk' which scans for potential problems.
+One of its features is 'Test Disk', which scans for potential problems.
 Only the other day, this saved my bacon because Drive C (a 32MB partition) suddenly reported itself as 22MB.
-Why I do not know, but Diamond Edge came to the rescue and fixed several serious errors!!
+Why, I do not know, but Diamond Edge came to the rescue and fixed several serious errors!!

 I have found it particularly useful to optimise (defrag) the partitions in order to better stream audio for (storage) demanding games (Cannon Fodder / Xenon II) or other programs like ST Video Player.
 I defrag the drives on a monthly basis.
 Don't get me started with Undelete, another superb part of the Diamond Edge suit.

 Diamond Edge is one of the most fundamental utilities for all Atari computers equipped with a hard drive.
-Anodyne has Diamond Edge freely available to download along with the manual too.
+Anodyne has Diamond Edge freely available to download, along with the manual, too.

 Which is simply excellent!!